 To make your selection more visibly appealing and easy to read, you may want to use some or all of the font formats available in the Font group or in the Font dialog box.
-To apply the formats, you must first select a cell or group of cells, words, or phrases.
+To apply the formats, you must first select a word or group of words.